rxaviers/cldrjs/README.md

 Cldr.load( require( "./cldr/supplemental/likelySubtags.json" ) );
 ```

-#### Atention: library owners, do not embed data
+#### Attention: library owners, do not embed data

-It's NOT recommended that libraries embed data into its code logic for some reasons: avoid forcing a certain data version on users, avoid maintaining locale changes, avoid duplicating data among different i18n libraries.
+It's NOT recommended that libraries embed data into their code logic for several reasons: avoid forcing a certain data version on users, avoid maintaining locale changes, avoid duplicating data among different i18n libraries.

 We recommend loading CLDR data must be performed by end user code.